-From Inyo County, he moved to Ventura where he worked as a contract deputy trial counsel for the State Bar of California in Los Angeles.
+From Inyo County, he moved to Ventura County where he worked as a contract deputy trial counsel for the State Bar of California in Los Angeles.
 With the State Bar, he evaluated cases to see if disciplinary charges should be filed, determined the appropriate level of discipline, prepared cases for trial, conduct disciplinary trials in the State Bar Court and negotiated and entered into stipulations to settle cases against respondents.
 After prosecuting cases for the State Bar of California, he opened his own law practice focusing on State Bar defense, criminal defense, and criminal appeals.
 In 2017, Jeremy obtained his Real Estate License to better assist his clients with their real estate and landlord/tenant issues.
 In 2018, Jeremy moved back to Mono County to become a contract public defender for Mono County, a position he held for three years.

 Jeremy’s practice is devoted to private criminal defense work as well as real estate and civil litigation.
-Jeremy uses his criminal litigation experience to assist clients from being sued in civil court.
-His partnership with Richard Liebersbach allowed him to learn landlord-tenant law, contracts, business transactional law, and civil litigation.
-Jeremy brings his client-centered approach learned from criminal defense to the civil arena.
-With it comes over ten years of aggressively litigating, negotiating, and defending people’s liberties and rights to now defending their property, businesses, and positions in civil court.
+Jeremy uses his criminal litigation experience to assist clients being sued in civil court.
+His partnership with Richard Liebersbach allowed him to learn landlord tenant law, contracts, business transactional law, and civil litigation.
+Jeremy brings his client centered approach learned from criminal defense to the civil arena.
+With it comes over 15 years of aggressively litigating, negotiating, and defending people’s liberties and rights to also defending their property, businesses, and positions in civil court.